Limpanfx/Zero-Two-Console/README.md

-Made by Limpan
-Limpan002s on discord
+Made by Limpan or Limpan002s on discord

 Explenation:
 Zero Two in color changing Ascii format inside the command prompt.